Oscar Alin

 Oscar Josef Alin (22 December 1846 – 31 December 1900) was a Swedish historian and politician.

 Life

 Alin was born in Falun, Sweden.
 In 1872 he completed his doctorate and became docent of political science, and in 1882 professor skytteanus of Government and Eloquence at Uppsala University.
 As professor skytteanus he succeeded Vilhelm Erik Svedelius, whom he also followed in the inspectorship of the university's Västmanland-Dalarna Nation.
 In September 1888 he was elected a member of the first chamber of the Riksdag, where he attached himself to the conservative protectionist party, over which, from the first, he exercised great authority.
-He retired from the Riksdag in 1899 to become rector magnificus of the university, but died already at the end of the next year.
+He retired from the Riksdag in 1899 to become rector magnificus of the university, but died the end of the next year.
 It is as a historian that Alin is most remarkable.

 Works

 Among his numerous works the following are especially worthy of note: